Rubyx-IO/d6-developer-portal/index.md

 Note that it is still possible to request the API through other languages for which ad hoc packages are available, e.g. [bigQueryR](https://code.markedmondson.me/bigQueryR/) or [bigrquery](https://bigrquery.r-dbi.org/) for `R`.

-In this documentation, we only present the steps to request the API using the Python Client.
+In this documentation, we only present the steps to request the API using the Python Client (full Reference API for Python available [here](https://googleapis.dev/python/bigquery/latest/reference.html)).
 But tutorials for other languages are available [here](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries#client-libraries-install-python).

 #### Authentication